sethtbacon/pub-digital-signage/docs/development/contributing.md

 - Use props for component communication
 - Use events for child-to-parent communication
 - Use the store for shared state
+- Follow Vue.js naming conventions:
+  - Components should use multi-word names (e.g., `GameLeaderboard.vue`)
+  - Props should use camelCase in JavaScript and kebab-case in templates

 ### CSS/SCSS